Skip to main content

 • United States (US): address_line_1, city, state, and postal_code are all REQUIRED.
 State codes must be valid 2-letter US state abbreviations (e.g., CA, NY).

-• EU countries (e.g., DE, FR): address_line_1 and city are REQUIRED, while state and postal_code are OPTIONAL.
-When a postal code is provided, it is still validated against the country’s regex pattern.
+• EU countries (e.g., DE, FR): address_line_1, city, and postal_code are REQUIRED, while state is OPTIONAL.
+Postal codes are validated against the country’s regex pattern.

-• United Kingdom (GB): address_line_1 and city are REQUIRED, while state and postal_code are OPTIONAL.
-Provided postal codes must match the UK format (e.g., SW1A 1AA).
+• United Kingdom (GB): address_line_1, city, and postal_code are REQUIRED, while state is OPTIONAL.
+Postal codes must match the UK format (e.g., SW1A 1AA).

 • Canada (CA): address_line_1 and city are REQUIRED. state and postal_code requirements follow Canadian postal standards.
 When provided, state codes must be valid 2-letter province/territory abbreviations (e.g., ON, BC).

 Even when a field is OPTIONAL, providing it improves tax calculation accuracy.
-For example, including a postal code for EU or GB addresses helps resolve the correct tax jurisdiction.
+For example, including a state code for EU or GB addresses helps resolve the correct tax jurisdiction.

 Postal code validation